MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex01_Deploy_Sentinel_Defender.md

 1. In the **Enter password** dialog box, copy, and paste in the admin's tenant password provided by your lab hosting provider and then select **Sign in**.

     >**Note:** You may be prompted to enter the *Temporary Access Pass* (TAP) instead of a password.

-1. In the Microsoft Defender navigation menu, scroll down and expand the **System** section.

-1. Select **Settings**, and then select **Microsoft Sentinel**.

-1. In the *SIEM workspaces*, *Workspaces* pane, the **SentinelWorkspace-01** workspace is listed as Primary and shows a *Connected* Status.

-1. Select the **SentinelWorkspace-01** to open the workspace settings options.

-1. Expand each of the different sections to explore the available configuration options.

->**Warning:** Do not select the *Disconnect* or *Remove Microsoft Sentinel* icon links.
-Doing so can impact the functionality of your environment.

-### Task 2 - Configure data retention

-1. While still on the  workspace settings options page, expand **Log Analytics settings**, and select the **Configure Log Analytics workspace** link.

-1. This opens a new browser tab to the Azure portal's Log Analytics workspace settings for the **SentinelWorkspace-01**.

-1. Scroll down the navigation menu and expand the *Settings* section, then select **Usage and estimated costs**.

-1. Select **Data retention** from the menu items.

-1. Change data retention period to **180 days**.

-1. Select **OK**.

-1. Return to the Microsoft Defender XDR browser tab, and close the workspace settings options page.

-### Task 3: Create a Watchlist

-In this task, you create a watchlist in Microsoft Sentinel.

 1. In the search box at the bottom of the Windows 11 screen, enter *Notepad*.
 Select **Notepad** from the results.